 The RCCP would not usually consider a complaint/concern made more than five years after the event.
 However, where the allegations are sufficiently serious, or it is within the public interest to investigate, the RCCP Registrar has a discretion to investigate the complaint.

 What’s the timeframe for dealing with a problem?

-We will do our best to make sure our processes are as open and fair as possible and welcome your feedback on any part of the process.
+We will do our best to make sure our processes are as open, transparent and fair as possible and welcome your feedback on any part of the process.
 If you raise a concern with us about a registrant, you can expect us to treat you fairly and explain what will happen at each stage.
 We will keep you up-to-date with the progress of our investigation.
-We will give you contact details of the RCCP Disciplinary Officer who you can contact if you have any questions.
-The Disciplinary Officer’s role is to manage the whole process and to gather relevant information.
-They act as a contact for everyone involved in the case.
-They cannot give you legal advice, however they can explain how the process works and what we consider when making decisions.
+We will give you contact details of the RCCP Complaints Administrator who you can contact if you have any questions.

 We understand that telling us about a problem you have had can be stressful.
 We will try to consider the case as quickly as we can.
 At each stage of the process, we will give you an idea of how long our enquiries will take.
 This will include:

 - When you first contact us about your concerns